hallambaker/Mathematical-Mesh/Web/Guide/profile.md

 ````
->profile get /mesh=personal
+>mesh get
-ERROR - The command  is not known.
+ERROR - The feature has not been implemented
 ````

 ## Escrowing Profile Master Keys